xuankimtran/docs-1/pages/katalon-studio/docs/supported-environments.md

 ---

 > * Katalon Studio (KS) provides free, basic tools suitable for the testing needs of individuals.
 For an advanced business solution, you can purchase Katalon Studio Enterprise (KSE) licenses.
-For feature comparison between KS and KSE, you can refer to this document: [Katalon Studio vs Katalon Studio Enterprise Features](https://docs.katalon.com/katalon-studio/docs/katalon-studio-vs-katalon-studio-enterprise.html).
+To compare features between KS and KSE, you can refer to this document: [Katalon Studio vs Katalon Studio Enterprise Features](https://docs.katalon.com/katalon-studio/docs/katalon-studio-vs-katalon-studio-enterprise.html).
 > * Katalon Runtime Engine (KRE) is the test execution add-on of Katalon Studio.
 KRE allows you to execute tests in a command-line interface (CLI).

 ## System requirements